hebedebe/WickedWizardWashdown/Documentation/README.md

 # Documentation Index

 Welcome to the Wicked Wizard Washdown Engine documentation!
-This 2D game engine provides a complete component-based architecture for creating networked games.
+This 2D game engine provides a complete component-based architecture for creating games.

 ## Quick Start Guide